M2000Interpreter/Environment/utf8/guim2000.frm.utf8.txt

 '
 id = glistN.id(item)
 End Property
-Public Sub MenuRadio(A$, Optional enabledthis As Boolean = True, Optional firstate As Boolean = False, Optional IdD) If Not NoEventInfo Then Exit Sub
+Public Sub MenuRadio(a$, Optional enabledthis As Boolean = True, Optional firstate As Boolean = False, Optional IdD) If Not NoEventInfo Then Exit Sub
 Dim item, checked As Boolean
 checked = False

-If Not A$ = vbNullString Then
+If Not a$ = vbNullString Then
-glistN.additemFast A$
+glistN.additemFast a$
 End If
 item = glistN.listcount
-If A$ = vbNullString Then
+If a$ = vbNullString Then
 glistN.AddSep
 Else
 If IsMissing(IdD) Then